risk-first/website/practices/Estimates.md

 Instead of the Agile Estimation being about picking out a story-point number based on some idealised amount of typing that needs to be done, it should be about surfacing and weighing up risks.  e.g:

- - "I think this task is problematic because it's going to massively increase our [Dependency Risk](Dependency-Risk) to add a new database here."
+ - "Adding this new database is problematic because it's going to massively increase our [Dependency Risk](Dependency-Risk)."
  - "I don't think we should have component A interacting with component B because it'll introduce extra [Communication Risk](Communication-Risk) which we will always be tripping over."
- - "I worry we might not understand what the sales team want and are facing [Implementation Risk](Feature-Risk#implementation-risk).
+ - "I worry we might not understand what the sales team want and are facing [Feature Implementation Risk](Feature-Risk#implementation-risk).
 How about we try and get agreement on a specification?"

 #### Tip #2: The Risk Landscape is Increasingly Complex: Utilise This